edprince/dissertation/chapters/management.md

 All of the technologies being tested in this project are open source, and all licensed under the MIT license.
-This is one of the most permissive licenses, and means that the software created with these licenses can
+This is one of the most permissive licenses, and means that the software created with these licenses can keep source code private when distributing software that makes use of any of these technologies.
+For many commercial companies - this is much more desirable than using any software licensed under less permissive licenses, such as the GPL version 2 - which would force them to make their source code available (GNU 1989).

-Whilst now under the MIT licsense, it is worth noting that React used to be under the BSD+Patents license. which states the code is copyrighted by Facebook (the creators of React).
+Whilst now under the MIT license, it is worth noting that React used to be under the BSD+Patents license. which states the code is copyrighted by Facebook (the creators of React).
 If you sue Facebook for patent infringement, then your patent rights for React are automatically revoked